itsjameshan/tweet-gary/README.md

 or download this repository to your local and test the app.

 ### Installation
 Install the requirements.txt file first.This file included the packge for runing the app.
 I suggested to use python 2.7.
-If you use > python 3.x, the Shapely package may not compatiable.
+If you use > python 3.x, the Shapely package may not compatible.

 #### Python
 Install `pandas`, `tweepy`, `Shapely` and other python packages.